 Be sure to provide other intellectually-stimulating toys (or maybe even a kitty friend) to keep his mind off his dish.
 You can also buy automatic feeders, which provide access to a set amount of food at set times of day.

 Is your cat always hungry?
-Overeating can be a self-soothing behavior for cats who are depressed or grieving.
+As in humans, overeating can be a self-soothing behavior for cats who are depressed or grieving.
 I’ve seen this happen: I once met a couple who had a cat they’d exiled to the basement after their baby was born.
 In response, the cat started eating to self-soothe, and the result was incredibly sad.

 If your cat is depressed, try drawing him out of his shell with gentle interactive play.
 Give him “love blinks” — close your eyes slowly, leave them closed for a second, and then open them slowly, while thinking “I love you.”